openjdk/jdk-sandbox/doc/building.md

     network share for the source code, see below for suggestions on how to keep the build artifacts on a local disk.

-  * On Windows, extra care must be taken to make sure the [Cygwin](#cygwin) environment is consistent.
+  * On Windows, if using [Cygwin](#cygwin), extra care must be taken to make sure the environment is consistent.
 It is recommended that you follow this
     procedure:

       * Create the directory that is going to contain the top directory of the